wessenstam/ts2019/epoch/epoch.rst

 Using Application Maps
 ++++++++++++++++++++++

-The Epoch Application Maps can be thought of as “Google Maps for Cloud Apps,” providing interactive visualization of interactions between services on the network. <What problems does it solve?>
+The Epoch Application Maps can be thought of as “Google Maps for Cloud Apps,” providing interactive visualization of interactions between services on the network.
+From the application maps, users can drill down and quickly diagnose a range of complex issues such as service configuration (e.g. Kubernetes DNS errors), service reachability issues (e.g. HTTP errors) and service creation problems (e.g. pod scheduling errors).

 Open \http://*HAPROXY-VM-IP*/ in your browser to access the Task Manager application.
 Add several sample tasks and then delete a few tasks.